California revenue is growing. So why the talk of deficits?

 So what’s going on?

 The paradoxical budget picture is a result of revenue growing more slowly than economists had predicted after years of rapid increases from a hard-charging economy.
-While Brown expects revenue to be up 3 percent next year, Brown and lawmakers assumed revenues would be even higher when they planned the current budget, and they spent accordingly.
+While Brown expects revenue to be up 3 percent next year, the governor and lawmakers assumed revenues would be even higher when they planned the current budget, and they spent accordingly.
 Costs are higher than expected, too.

 Lower revenue and higher costs mean the state has approved spending money that Brown doesn’t think it will collect.
 He is proposing to cut $3.2 billion allocated to education, state building construction, affordable housing, college grants and child care providers.